Research and Evaluation

 - Megan Deiger, PhD, Assistant Research Professor

-- Nayantara (Nayana) Abraham, MA, Research Assistant II
+- Nayantara (Nayana) Abraham, MA, Research Coordinator

 In addition, other CSME team members bring their expertise to specific evaluation and research projects.